exilesprx/bug-free-enigma/README.md

 //     1..4  is a range from 1 to 3
 //
 // At the moment, ranges are only supported in 'for' loops.

+//
+// The general form of a 'for' loop with two lists is:
+//
+//     for (list_a, list_b) |a, b| {
+//         // Here we have the first item from list_a and list_b,
+//         // then the second item from each, then the third and
+//         // so forth...
+//     }
+//
+// What's really beautiful about this is that we don't have to
+// keep track of an index or advancing a memory pointer for
+// *either* of these lists.
+That error-prone stuff is all taken
+// care of for us by the compiler.
+//
 ```

 ## Labels

 ```
 // As we've just learned, you can return a value using a break
 // statement.
 Does that mean you can return a value from any